Teams competing in a thrilling Amazing Race challenge game set up indoors at home with colorful competition stations and obst

 15. The Human Chain Obstacle

-For co-located teams: link hands and navigate a simple obstacle course without letting go.
-For remote teams: pass an item through every participant's camera view without dropping or losing it.
-Both require spatial awareness and coordinated movement.
+For teams in the same location: hold hands and move through a simple obstacle course without letting go.
+For remote teams: pass an item through each participant's camera view without dropping or losing it.
+Both versions require spatial awareness and coordinated effort.
 To explore more workplace insights, read more articles on the Naboo blog.

 Measuring Success Beyond the Finish Line